Rikonardo/PaperMake/README.md

 ```

 You can also use this properties in IDE.
 For example in IntelliJ IDEA, you can specify them in "Edit Run/Debug Configurations" dialog in "Run" field after devServer task name.

+When development server is running, you can use `build` or `shadowJar` (when using shadow plugin) tasks to build and automatically reload your plugin.

 ## In-game commands
 PaperMake provides some useful in-game commands to simplify development.